PhenoApps/Field-Book/docs/source/geonav.rst

 Overview
 --------

-The Geonav feature is used to automatically navigate between entries in the field based on the location of the device.
-It requires field entries to have high-accuracy location data collected via GNSS trait, as well as an an external GPS reciever capable of RTK.
+The GeoNav feature is used to automatically navigate between entries in the field based on the location of a high precision GNSS device that provides corrections using the .
+This feature requires field entries to have high-accuracy location data either collected via the GNSS trait (#todo link to GNSS trait) or included in the imported field file (#todo include details).

-To use geonav, start by making sure you do not have a GNSS trait active, as this may cause interference.
-Then navigate to the :doc:`settings-geonav` (|geonav|) and enable Geonav.
+To use GeoNav, navigate to the :doc:`settings-geonav` (|geonav|) and enable GeoNav.
 Turn on bluetooth, and pair your external reciever.
-Navigate back to the collect screen and look for a confirmation message that says 'Rover communications estabished'
+Navigate to the Collect screen and look for a confirmation message that says 'Rover communications estabished'

 .. figure:: /_static/images/geonav/connect_cropped.png
    :width: 60%
    :align: center
-   :alt: Geonav Connection
+   :alt: GeoNav Connection

-   The collect screen geonav confirmation message
+   The collect screen GeoNav confirmation message

-Once you are connected and collecting, Fieldbook will automatically display the nearest plot in the bottom toolbar.
-Just press the arrow symbol on the right to jump to the plot.
+Once the rover is connected, Field Book will automatically display the nearest plot in the bottom toolbar.
+Press the arrow symbol on the right to jump to the plot.
+To enable automatic navigation, toggle the compass in the top toolbar. (#todo include toolbar icons and meanings)

 .. figure:: /_static/images/geonav/goto_cropped.png
    :width: 60%
    :align: center
-   :alt: Geonav Interface
+   :alt: GeoNav Interface

-   The collect screen bottom toolbar with geonav on
+   The collect screen bottom toolbar with GeoNav on

 Recommendations
 ---------------
-This section provdes specific hardware recomendations, as well as instuctions for deploying the suggested devices to use the GeoNav feature in the field.
+This section provides specific hardware recommendations, as well as instructions for deploying the suggested devices to use the GeoNav feature in the field.

 Supplies
 ~~~~~~~~